 So why two charging ports?
 The most obvious explanation seems to be that it would allow the iPad to be used while docked in landscape mode.
 Back in 2010, Apple released a rather cumbersome keyboard dock for the for the first generation iPad (below) – so perhaps the company was once planning to make it work horizontally, instead of being restricted to the hilariously cumbersome-looking vertical mode.

 Of course, with magnets here and Smart Connectors there, the current iPad line up offers a lot more flexibility when it comes to charging and using accessories (check out these awesome Apple Pencil deals in Amazon's Spring Sale).
 But that wasn't always the case, and a second charging port could have proven pretty useful for early iPad converts keen to type anything longer than a tweet.

-While we're often hearing about possible upgrades for future iPads, such as these tantalising 2021 iPad Pro display rumours, sometimes it's fun to focus on what nearly was – instead of what might be.
+While we're often hearing about possible additions to the iPad model list, such as these tantalising 2021 iPad Pro display rumours, sometimes it's fun to focus on what nearly was – instead of what might be.
 For more weird and wonderful ideas that Apple hasn't quite pulled off, check out these 8 game-changing Apple patents that we wish would come true.

 - Amazon Spring Sale: These iPad Air and iPad Pro deals are ending soon

 - AirPods 3: Are Apple's next headphones set for this surprise new feature?